All Social Text Events

 Scholars argue that “[t]he emergence of the public museum in the 18th and 19th centuries cannot be disentangled from painful histories of colonial subjugation and exploitation,” and that this desire to possess and order “speaks to a broader mindset of western dominion over other cultures—and nature.”
 That settler-colonial mindset is entangled within the collections themselves and it is difficult to disentangle it even today.
 Conducting research today requires Indigenous scholars to use objects and histories from natural history museums that were collected in the eighteenth, nineteenth or early twentieth centuries.
 And it requires us to engage with the troubled past of collecting and cultural genocide, which can be difficult, emotional, or even traumatizing.

 Although the American practice of collecting as a tool of colonization and conquest by a nation-state was a new concept to the Amskapi Piikani, the concept of taking objects as individual souvenirs of war was not.
 They have a word for acquiring objects as a souvenir or a trophy from an enemy—it is inaamaahkaa.
-The word is a combination of two others, namaa, or bow, and i’taki, or take, and its meaning becomes Of course, the Amaskapi Piikani had a different concept of the English words enemy and war than Americans.
+The word is a combination of two others, namaa, or bow, and i’taki, or take, and its meaning becomes “taking an enemy’s weapon as a souvenir.”
+Of course, the Amaskapi Piikani had a different concept of the English words enemy and war than Americans.
 The Amskapi Piikani words for enemy, kaahtomáán or kaahtomin, come from words that mean, “challenging someone to compete” or “playing against someone in a non-athletic game.”
 Historically, the Amskapi Piikani thought of “enemies” as opponents in a competition.
 They embedded the cultural practice of inaamaahkaa or “taking souvenirs from an enemy” within their society.
 Amskapi Piikani society valued individuals with this skill and enjoyed stories of their adventures.
 I want to share this information to reinforce that Indigenous peoples also have cultural practices that include acquiring objectsthe American concept.

 In the summer of 2018, I researched and wrote a short article on the lives of Amskapi Piikani women and the unique headdress that they wear, kaapoisaamiiksi.
 I wanted to highlight the dream of an ancient woman that created the headdress, its connection to the supernatural realm, its unfortunate discontinued use due to cultural genocide and colonial subjugation, and its contemporary revival.
 The kaapoisaamiiksi is revered by Amskapi Piikani women and in recent years they revitalized it as an act of decolonization and to use it for healing and community well-being.
 Working on this kind of historical research—a story with a happy ending—began an interesting chain of events.